 The ability to analyze your data and determine what equipment you should invest in versus what you can source from other rental companies is an integral part of running a successful business.
 But, if you’re trying to figure this out based on Excel spreadsheets, you’re basically making a shot in the dark and hoping it hits a target.

 You know what will work best for your business when you have the proper analysis and management tools to draw the picture for you.

 Remember all those mistakes we discussed with Excel?
 Dynamics 365 Business Central is an all-in-one solution that helps eliminate duplicate entries, problems with accidentally included or deleted information, and other human errors.

 With all of this information in one place, you not only reduce many of the problems you get with Excel, but you also streamline your data management, making it far easier to manage your inventory.
 That, in turn, increases productivity which results in higher profits.

-Since cloud ERP software integrates all of your administrative functions, you can also do things like track how often each piece of equipment gets used and when it’s due for service and maintenance.
+Since equipment rental cloud software integrates all of your administrative functions, you can also do things like track how often each piece of equipment gets used and when it’s due for service and maintenance.

-For companies that rent excavators, for instance, an ERP will tell them when they’re due for things like checking the track tension, replacing the coolant, and other servicing.
+If you are a company that rents excavators, for instance, a centralized rental management solution will tell you when they’re due for things like checking the track tension, replacing the coolant, and other servicing.

-That, in turn, allows them to plan their operations around maintenance schedules.
+That, in turn, allows you to plan their operations around maintenance schedules.

 OpenDoor Technology has a business application for your equipment rental business that allows you to handle all your information in one place, even from your mobile device.
 You can do everything from creating invoices and contracts to looking up equipment availability to check and modify maintenance schedules from anywhere.